Jump to a section

 When evaluating your application, lenders will examine the following:

 First, your creditor will want to know if you’re capable of paying back the loan.
-They’ll probably ask for a pay stub as proof of your income, confirming that you have a stable enough job to cover your payments.
-Most lenders will require a certain debt to income ratio, and that your monthly disposable income is 10-15% of your gross income.
+Next, they’ll probably ask for a pay stub as proof of your income, confirming that you have a stable enough job to cover your payments.
+Also, most lenders will require a particular debt to income ratio, and that your monthly disposable income is 10-15% of your gross income.

 Your payment record